ajnisbet/opentopodata/docs/datasets/nzdem.md

 assert not os.system(f'rm {vrt_path}')
 ```

-Create a `comfig.yaml` file, setting the size of the tiles (65536 metres) and the projection system used ([NZ tranvers mercator](https://spatialreference.org/ref/epsg/nzgd2000-new-zealand-transverse-mercator-2000/):
+Create a `config.yaml` file, setting the size of the tiles (65536 metres) and the projection system used ([NZ tranverse mercator](https://spatialreference.org/ref/epsg/nzgd2000-new-zealand-transverse-mercator-2000/):

 ```yaml
 datasets: